deatrich/linux-home-server/installation-basics.md

 ```

 Now reboot the server to get the newer kernel, and to complete the firmware
 update.
-On the far upper right taskbar, select the powerbutton icon,
+On the far upper right taskbar, select the power button icon,
 and then select  *Switch Off* -> *Restart*.